Use cases

 When a timetable cannot work as configured, Smootables explains why and suggests concrete fixes instead of returning a silent no-result.

-A solver result is rarely the final timetable, but the goal is to get you to a 90%+ finished schedule out of the box quickly.
-Planners need to move lessons, swap teachers, split a workshop into two halves, or pin a lesson that absolutely must stay where it is and regenerate the rest.
+A solver result is rarely the final timetable.
+Planners move lessons, swap teachers, split a workshop, or pin a lesson and regenerate the rest, with control that is hard to maintain in spreadsheet grids or disconnected generators.
 Smootables supports drag-and-drop edits, swaps, split and merge, pin and regenerate, slot insight before a drop, undo and redo, version history, and timetable branches so you can compare alternatives instead of overwriting a working draft.

-Lessons that cannot be placed under the current rules go to a waiting area instead of stopping the automatic timetable generation.
-Planners can resolve those manually, relax a constraint, or send them back to the solver after adjusting the plan.
+Lessons that cannot be placed under the current rules go to a waiting area instead of stopping generation.
+Planners resolve them manually, relax a constraint, or send them back to the Smootables solver after adjusting the plan.
+Undo, redo, version history, and branches let planners compare alternatives safely without re-keying data between tools.

 Questions about automatic timetabling